 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Employment, EU – Baltic States, Good for Business, Investments, Latvia, Legislation, Markets and Companies
+Keyword tags: Analytics, Baltic States – CIS, EU – Baltic States, Good for Business, Investments, Lithuania, Markets and Companies

 According to Statistics Estonia, in May 2015 compared to May of the previous year, the retail sales of goods of retail trade enterprises increased by 8% at constant prices.
 While in April retail sales increased by 6% compared to the same month of the previous year, then in May the growth in retail sales accelerated slightly.

 Only Romania uses more fiber-optic Internet with a speed of over 100 Mbit/s than Latvia, reports LETA, according to a European Commission report on the electronic communication sector.